justinpecott/somafm-alexa/README.md

 ![Thao & Mirah](img/screenshot-song.jpg "Thao & Mirah")

 ### Tell You What the Most Popular Stations Are
-_**Alexa ask Soma FM what's popular?**_ - Responds the most popular channels -> _"TThe most popular stations ranked by current listeners are Groove Salad, Drone Zone, and Space Station Soma"_
+_**Alexa ask Soma FM what's popular?**_ - Responds the most popular channels -> _"The most popular stations ranked by current listeners are Groove Salad, Drone Zone, and Space Station Soma"_

 I mean, outside of the holidays, that's usually the three you'll hear in my experience but it's nice for someone new to Soma FM.

 ## Things to be Aware of
-- The station list is currently hard coded so if a new one launches a code change will be required.
+- The channel list is currently hard coded so if a new one launches a code change will be required.
 Maybe I'll get access to the real API and rectify this in the future.
 - Alexa hears _"SF 10-33"_ as _"SF 10 to 33"_.
 I haven't figured out a way to allow other phrasing (hyphen, dash) without bad things happening.
 I did put an additional phrase in there so you can call it with _"SF Scanner"_.

 ## How Do I Build It?